Scripter17/url-cleaner/README.md

 - `onion-location`: Send an HTTP GET request to the url and apply the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) response header if found.
 Because this runs on all and the response isn't cached, it's advised you don't use this.
 - `tor2web`: Append the suffix specified by the `tor2web-suffix` variable to `.onion` domains.
 - `tor2web2tor`: Replace `**.onion.**` domains with `**.onion` domains.
+- `bypass.vip`: Use [bypass.vip](https://bypass.vip) to expand linkvertise links.
+Currently untestable as the API is down.

 If a flag is enabled in a config's `"params"` field, it can be disabled using `--unflag flag1 --unflag flag1`.